pzuraq/ember-legacy-class-shim/README.md

 [![Build Status](https://travis-ci.org/pzuraq/ember-legacy-class-transform.svg?branch=master)](https://travis-ci.org/pzuraq/ember-legacy-class-transform)

+# Deprecation Notice

+This transform has been deprecated in favor of the [ember-legacy-class-shim](https://github.com/pzuraq/ember-legacy-class-shim), which is overall a better solution to legacy class support in Ember.

 # ember-legacy-class-transform

 This addon adds a transform for using ES Classes with legacy versions of Ember (< 2.13.0).